-12. The interview will be scheduled on the next available interview date, or selected online at the time of application.
+- 12. The interview will be scheduled on the next available interview date, or selected online at the time of application.
 Interviews are normally held over the phone whilst alternative options will be available if access issues dictate.
 The interview will enable the College to collect all the data required to fully process the application and determine course suitability.
 During the individual interview the requirements of the course and what it involves together with the financial costs will be explained.
 Some essential information will be collected and there will be an opportunity for the interviewee to ask questions.
 The standard format of the interview is informed by the interview checklist.
-If the interview is being performed by the curriculum staff and the checklist is not returned within 1 working day the Head of School will be sent a reminder by Student Services.
+If the interview is being performed by the curriculum staff and the checklist is not returned within 1 working day the Head of School will be sent a reminder by Student Services. - 13.
+Applicants for T Level courses may be invited to a subsequent interview and presentation evening with a curriculum specialist OR be sent additional course literature that includes the students commitment to the industry placement hours.